-A. Form of Contribution - Your contribution must be either a rollover contribution from an eligible inherited employer-sponsored retirement plan or a transfer contribution from an inherited Roth IRA.
-Your rollover or transfer contribution may be in cash and/or property.

-- B. Contribution Restrictions You may not make regular contributions to your inherited Roth IRA. - Nonforfeitability Your interest in your inherited Roth IRA is nonforfeitable. - D. Eligible Custodians The custodian of your inherited Roth IRA must be a bank, savings and loan association, credit union, or a person or entity approved by the Secretary of the Treasury. - E. Commingling Assets The assets of your inherited Roth IRA cannot be commingled with other property except in a common trust fund or common investment fund. - F. Life Insurance No portion of your inherited Roth IRA may be invested in life insurance contracts. - G. Collectibles You may not invest the assets of your inherited Roth IRA in collectibles (within the meaning of IRC Sec.
+- A. Form of Contribution Your contribution must be either a rollover contribution from an eligible inherited employer-sponsored retirement plan or a transfer contribution from an inherited Roth IRA.
+Your rollover or transfer contribution may be in cash and/or property. - B. Contribution Restrictions You may not make regular contributions to your inherited Roth IRA. - Nonforfeitability Your interest in your inherited Roth IRA is nonforfeitable. - D. Eligible Custodians The custodian of your inherited Roth IRA must be a bank, savings and loan association, credit union, or a person or entity approved by the Secretary of the Treasury. - E. Commingling Assets The assets of your inherited Roth IRA cannot be commingled with other property except in a common trust fund or common investment fund. - F. Life Insurance No portion of your inherited Roth IRA may be invested in life insurance contracts. - G. Collectibles You may not invest the assets of your inherited Roth IRA in collectibles (within the meaning of IRC Sec.
 408(m)).
 A collectible is defined as any work of art, rug, or antique, metal or gem, stamp or coin, alcoholic beverage, or other tangible personal property specified by the Internal Revenue Service (IRS).
 However, specially minted United States gold and silver coins and certain state-issued coins are permissible investments.
 Platinum coins and certain gold, silver, platinum, or palladium bullion (as described in IRC Sec.
 408(m)(3)) are also permitted as inherited Roth IRA investments. - H. Required Minimum Distributions You are required to take minimum distributions from your inherited Roth IRA at certain times in accordance with Treasury Regulation 1.408-8.
-The calculation of the required minimum distribution is based, in part, on determining the original owner's designated beneficiary.
+The calculation of the required minimum distribution (RMD) is based, in part, on determining the original owner's designated beneficiary.
 A designated beneficiary is determined based on the beneficiaries designated as of the date of the original owner's death, who remain beneficiaries as of September 30 of the year following the year of the original owner's death.
 Any payment elections you either made or defaulted to under an inherited retirement plan or Roth IRA generally carry over to this inherited Roth IRA.
 Below is a summary of the inherited Roth IRA distribution rules.

-If you fail to remove a required minimum distribution, an additional penalty tax of 50 percent is imposed on the amount of the required minimum distribution that should have been taken but was not.
+If you fail to remove an RMD, an excess accumulation penalty tax of 25 percent is imposed on the amount of the RMD that should have been taken but was not.
+If the failure to take an RMD is corrected in a timely manner, the penalty tax is further reduced to 10 percent.
 You must file IRS Form 5329 along with your income tax return to report and remit any additional taxes to the IRS.